 There are many examples of work already being done in parishes around the diocese: the parish of St. James, Vancouver hosted a Reconciliation Feast in 2017 to bring together parishioners and survivors of Canada’s Residential Schools.
-Several parishes participated in the Walk for Reconciliation in Vancouver; the parish of All Saints, Mission, created an active Truth and Reconciliation Committee which has initiated a number of local initiatives, the parish of St. George, Fort Langley held a Walk in the Spirit of Reconciliation in 2017 timed to coincide with the second anniversary of the publication of the TRC Report and Calls to Action.
-This ecumenical effort was supported by several local churches, and was repeated in 2018.
+Several parishes participated in the Walk for Reconciliation in Vancouver; the parish of All Saints, Mission created an active Truth and Reconciliation Committee which has initiated a number of local initiatives; the parish of St. George Fort Langley in collaboration with the Kwantlen First Nation and ecumenical partners, has held a Walk in the Spirit of Reconciliation since 2017 timed to coincide with the anniversary of the publication of the TRC Report and Calls to Action.

 There is much work being done in our diocese in other aspects of social justice, with room for further work; examples include: community meal ministries, DTES ministry, Westside Neighbourhood Ministry, Refugee sponsorship, advocacy work, and more.